roytang/blog/content/post/2012/12/mtgo-2012/index.md

 - mtgo
 - backpost
 title: Magic Online Adventures 2012
 ---

-<time>[2012-02-22 20:55] </time> Is it weird that Dark Ascension begins on MTGO right on Ash Wednesday?

----

 <time>[2012-02-25 05:24] </time> It's 5:30am and I just 3-0'd a draft.
 Good start?